 |Inside the Central Market, there are many casual dining spots.|

-Although in many countries we’ve dined out regularly as we will upcoming in Buenos Aires where we’ll be living in a hotel for a month and then beginning February in South Africa we’ll dine out frequently since most of the food is organic and centers around delicious roasted meats and vegetables.
+Although we’ve dined out regularly in many countries s we will upcoming in Buenos Aires where we’ll be living in a hotel for a month and then beginning February in South Africa; we’ll dine out frequently since most of the food is organic and centers around delicious roasted meats and vegetables.

 Here in Costa Rica, dining out isn’t a priority when most meals include tremendous amounts of starch.
 Believe me, if I didn’t have to eat as I do for health, I’d be all over the tortillas and flour/corn-based products.
 Tom, a picky eater, doesn’t care much for ethnic foods, tortillas or even guacamole.

 Recently as shown in today’s photos, we went to lunch with our neighbor Charlie who lives a few doors from us.
 We visited a traditional Costa Rica restaurant in Atenas.
 After carefully perusing the menu, the only items I could eat was the guacamole with nothing to dip into it and the pico de gallo, not necessarily meal worthy.

 |Produce is for sale all week in this market as opposed to the Friday Feria Market where we prefer to make our selections.
 It appeared many items were imported.|

 I didn’t order a thing except for a glass of water, especially when the language barrier prevented me from inquiring if their kitchen is technically “gluten-free” meaning separate prep and cooking areas free from any contamination from grains, starches, and sugar.
 That’s not possible here in Costa Rica unless one is dining at a pricey high-end establishment of which there are none in Atenas.